bpiel/billy-macs/MODERNIZATION_PLAN.md

 ### Step 9: Polish and optimize
 1. Review all configurations
 2. Add any missing modern packages
+3. Ensure all code has clear explanatory comments
+4. Verify documentation standards are met in all files
-3. Optimize startup time
+5. Optimize startup time
-4. Update .gitignore
+6. Update .gitignore
-5. Commit: "Final polish and optimizations"
+7. Commit: "Final polish and optimizations"

 ### Step 10: Documentation
+1. Verify all .el files have proper headers and documentation
-1. Update README.md
+2. Update README.md
-2. Document installation process
+3. Document installation process
-3. Document keybindings
+4. Document keybindings
-4. Create this MODERNIZATION_PLAN.md
+5. Create this MODERNIZATION_PLAN.md
-5. Commit: "Update documentation"
+6. Commit: "Update documentation"

 ---